 Stop paying full price for tennis gear!
 Get deals on shoes, racquets & more up to 70% off.

-The Nova series comes in three models while the Elevate racquets have two variations.
-These are in order from beginner to advanced, based on our recommendation.
+The Nova series comes in five models while the Elevate racquets have three variations.

 The Diadem Nova racquets are great for beginner to intermediate level players who typically need help generating power on their shots.